 It can also refer to Water-Filled Barriers, which are short bulky plastic barriers that can be filled with water to weigh them down, and are used as a heavy-duty base for other barrier or fencing types or for use in vehicle heavy areas.

 - General term for Stage/Set design and other props or design features for a performance.
-Does not usually including lighting, which is its own category.
+Does not usually include lighting, which is its own category.

 - Material or fabric branding that attaches to types of fencing to obscure the view through, or for marketing purposes.